YOGA TEACHERS TALK BUSINESS: NATALIE FARRELL, YUMMY YOGA GIRL

 In 2014, I decided to change my career.
 Curiosity was making me think bigger, personally and professionally.
-My passion has always been to educate people to live healthier lives and be the very best versions of themselves and I knew I wanted to do this globally.
+My passion has always been to educate people to live healthier lives and be the best versions of themselves.
+And I knew I wanted to do this globally.

-I had 10 years of experience being self-employed and although the business had been successful in monetary terms, there were areas within the business I had ignored.
+I had 10 years of experience as self-employed and although the business had been financially successful, there were areas within the business I had ignored.

 This change was my chance to explore all aspects of my entrepreneurial self.

 I made a conscious pact with my higher consciousness – the new business would serve me and grow with me.

 The pact consisted of the following 6 principles: